This article contains affiliate links. If you click and make a purchase I will make a commission at no extra cost to you.

-This Buddhist temple is best known for being the shrine of the mummified monk Luang Pho Daeng who died in 1973 and wanted for his body to be displayed as a reminder of the temporary existence of the human body.
+This Buddhist temple is best known for being the shrine of the mummified monk Luang Pho Daeng who died in 1973 and wanted his body to be displayed as a reminder of the temporary existence of the human body.
 It is said that he died during meditation.
-There is often another mink around to offer blessings.
+There is often other monks around to offer blessings.

 You came to Koh Samui for the sand, sea, sun experience so it is only fair to spend the good part of one day lounging around with an umbrella cocktail in your hand.